Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Aries Wealth Management

-Aries Wealth Management, a fee-only firm, has one of the smallest advisor teams of any firm on this list.
-The team at Aries includes two certified public accountants (CPAs) and one chartered financial analyst (CFA).
+Aries Wealth Management, a fee-based firm, rounds out our list of the top advisors in Portland.
+Aries has one of the smallest advisor teams of any firm on this list, but it includes two certified public accountants (CPAs) and one chartered financial analyst (CFA).

 There is no minimum account size for services at this firm.
-For both asset management and portfolio management, fees are based on a percentage of your overall assets under management.
-Clients of Aries are nearly evenly split between individuals of high net worth and those who are not.
-The only institutional clients are a couple of charitable organizations.
+For both asset management and comprehensive portfolio management, fees are based on a percentage of your overall assets under management.
+Aries clients are nearly evenly split between individuals of high net worth and those who are not.
+The firm also manages the money of a small number of retirement plans and charitable organizations.

 Aries Wealth Management Background

-Aries Wealth Management was founded in 2015, meaning its one of the youngest firms on this list.
-It is majority-owned by the president and founder Jason Viola and minority-owned by Laurie Latham, both of whom also serve as portfolio managers for the firm.
+Aries Wealth Management was founded in 2015, making it one of the youngest firms on this list.
+Jason Viola, the firm's president and founder, owns 100% of the business.

-The firm offers a variety of financial services including asset management, comprehensive portfolio management, financial planning, estate planning, tax consideration and individualized investment advice.
+The firm offers a variety of financial services including asset management and comprehensive portfolio management – the latter of which combines asset management and financial planning services.

 Aries Wealth Management Investment Strategy